-District 196 is a public school district of choice that is committed to educating students to reach their full potential.
+District 196 is a public school district of choice that is committed to educating, developing, and inspiring our students for lifelong success.

 Our committed team of educators is dedicated to helping learners explore the outer limits of their vast potential.
 Whether it is an affinity for academics, arts and /or athletics, our goal is to expose students to the infinite possibilities within the district and throughout the communities we serve.
 Together, we encourage students each day to pursue excellence as they experience their exciting journey along the road of life.